wayneeseguin/psql-cm/README.md

     $ psql-cm --databases psqlcm_test --uri "postgres://127.0.0.1:5432" setup

-Use your favorite PostgreSQL client tool (psql/pgAdmin/Navicat/...) and examine the schemas for the psqlcm\_test database for which there should be three, public, schema\_one, schema\_two. each with two tables, the pg\_psql\_cm control table and one other table.
+Use a PostgreSQL client tool (psql/pgAdmin/Navicat/...) and examine the schemas for the psqlcm\_test database for which there should be three:

+    public
+    schema_one
+    schema_two

+each with two tables, the pg\_psql\_cm control table and one other table.

 Next we'll dump the schema to sql/ within our working directory